tjheslin1/dndrepository/_posts/2018-03-27-Rubeus-Tallstag.markdown

 <div id="character-quote">
 <p>"I've played Merlin, Strahd and countless more.
 So I'm sure I can convincingly play whichever nobody from around here you want me to.</p>

 <p>I am a classically trained actor.
 The theatre mostly.
 Up on the stage, my arena, I was divine.
 You should have seen me!
-A few too many.. incidents.. left the Actor's Guild no choice but to turn they backs on me.
-I accept that.</p>
+A few too many.. incidents.. left the Actor's Guild no choice but to turn their backs on me.</p>

+<p>I accept that.</p>

 <p>One day I hope to prove myself worthy of their company and place in the Guild.
 Until then I must learn to control my anger, before it truly ruins me.
 My rages have not been without their uses however.
 I have saved myself from more than a few.. predicaments.. in the past."</p>
 </div>